naymanjari/data-sonification/README.txt

 Eclipse will create the most annoying sound I can possibly make

 commiting:
-cd /Volumes/MUSIC/audio\ prog\ II/data\ sonification
+cd /Volumes/MUSIC/audioprogII/data_sonification

 running a p5 app:
-cd /Volumes/MUSIC/audio\ prog\ II/data\ sonification/moonphase
+cd /Volumes/MUSIC/audioprogII/data_sonification

-to run a web server
+to run a python server:
 http-server -c-1

+to run a web server through node: node server.js

 point our browser to localhost:8080